ragulpantrangam2024-gif/AI-Powered-Indoor-Digital-Twin/README.md

 * How OpenCV reads an image from disk.
 * How images are represented internally as NumPy arrays.
-* The difference between grayscale and color images.
 * Why OpenCV uses the BGR color format.
 * How to access basic image properties such as shape and data type.
 * Why `uint8` is the standard data type for digital images.